oscafrica/documentation/src/GOVERNANCE.md

 typically also has write access to resources, such as the web page of a specific project.

-### LibreHealth Steering Committee
+### Open Source Community Africa Steering Committee

-The LibreHealth Steering Committee consists of members who are committed to steering LibreHealth to advance its market and technical success, and who serve as positive ambassadors for the project.
-The LibreHealth Steering Committee manages non-technical aspects of LibreHealth including funding for shared project infrastructure, marketing and events, and managing LibreHealth trademarks.
+The Open Source Community Africa Steering Committee consists of members who are committed to steering Open Source Community Africa to advance its market and technical success, and who serve as positive ambassadors for the project.
+The Open Source Community Africa Steering Committee manages non-technical aspects of Open Source Community Africa including funding for shared project infrastructure, marketing and events, and managing Open Source Community Africa trademarks.
 The Steering Committee leaves all technical decisions to the open source meritocracy.